-Upgrading self-compiled installations
+Upgrading self-compiled instances

 Tier: Free, Premium, Ultimate Offering: Self-managed